 At Safer Psychiatry, we provide compassionate, evidence – based mental health care to support your well-being now and for the future – because your journey matters, and so do you.

-Buspirone (brand name – Buspar) is a non-benzodiazepine medication used to treat generalized anxiety disorder (GAD).
-Unlike Xanax, it doesn’t sedate you or cause a “high.”
-It works gradually by alter serotonin and dopamine activity in the brain.
+Buspirone (brand name: Buspar) is a non-benzodiazepine anxiolytic prescribed for generalized anxiety disorder (GAD).
+Unlike Xanax, it does not cause sedation, euphoria, or a “high.”
+Instead, it gradually balances serotonin and dopamine activity in the brain.

 Xanax (general – Alprazolam) is a benzodiazepine, usually prescribed for short-term relief of anxiety and panic attacks.
 It provides quick relief by enhancing the calming effects of GABA (gamma-amino butyric acid) in the brain.